Burnaby Village Museum: History

 In 1987 the Seaforth School display was opened at the Village, with the restored 1922 school open to the public.
 By 1989, the popular "3R's" school program was being offered on a regular basis at the schoolhouse.
 In 1988, the 1893 Jesse and Martha Love farmhouse was acquired and moved to the museum, to be part of the "rural zone" display established in the newly acquired museum space across Deer Lake Brook.

 In 1989, the miniature railway moved to Confederation Park.
 That same year, the PNE's historic carousel was decommissioned.
 The Friends of the Carousel were formed to raise the money to purchase and restore the 1912 carousel.
 Burnaby promised to provide a building for the carousel at the Burnaby Village Museum.

 In 1990, the Municipality of Burnaby took over operation of Burnaby Village Museum from the Century Park Museum Association.

 In 1993 the C.W.
 Parker Carousel was officially opened, housed in the newly constructed Don Wrigley Pavilion.
 The museum's popular "Business as Usual" school program was launched in 1999, with "Home Sweet Home" following soon behind in 2000.
 In 2000, the museum opened its "Stride Studios" temporary exhibit gallery, allowing for temporary exhibits that explored topics beyond Burnaby in the 1920s to be featured as part of the visitor experience.

-In 2001, the museum's 1912 British Columbia Electric Railway interurban tram was moved offsite to a warehouse, where it would undergo a 5-year restoration project by the Friends of Interurban 1223.
+In 2001, the museum's 1912 British Columbia Electric Railway interurban tram was moved to a warehouse for a 5-year restoration project by the Friends of Interurban 1223.
+Prior to this, the car was on display at the Edmonds Bus Loop and was heavily vandalized, thus necessitating restoration.
 In 2007, the restored Interurban 1223 was returned to the museum, and installed in the newly constructed tram barn.
-Vorce station was installed adjacent to the tram barn, and was restored to its original appearance in 2008 under the auspices of the City of Burnaby Community Heritage Commission.
+Vorce station was constructed adjacent to the tram barn, and was restored to its original appearance in 2008.

 The Burnaby Village Museum was an official stop for the Olympic Torch Relay in 2010.
 In celebration of the 40th anniversary of the museum, Burnaby City Council agreed to offer free admission to museum visitors for the 2011 summer and Christmas seasons.